nihaltikka/ELcazad0r-XSS/README.md

   - Query parameters
   - Path segments
   - File extensions
-  - POST parameters
+- **Customizable Payloads**:
-  - HTTP headers
+  - Default payloads
-  - DOM-based vectors
+  - Custom payloads from a file
-  - Cookie-based vectors
+  - Custom payloads from a list

 - **User-friendly Interface**: Built with PyQt5 for a smooth user experience